Menu

 PHI Study Finds Prenatal Marijuana Use Linked to Serious Risks for Mother During Pregnancy

 The number of people using marijuana before or during pregnancy has doubled in the last two decades.
-Researchers, including PHI’s Lynn Silver, found as a result of their new research, that pregnant individuals who use cannabis have significantly greater health risks, including gestational hypertension and preeclampsia.
+Researchers, including PHI’s Lynn Silver, found that pregnant individuals who use cannabis have significantly greater health risks, including gestational hypertension and preeclampsia.

 • CNN